Rakeela/dragora-notes/2021-4-19-Eighty-Eighth.md

 Back then, I couldn't talk about miserable things, so people misunderstood.
 Today, I don't have that mental barrier anymore.

 ---
+I wonder...
+I sometimes wonder why I generally can't cry.
+Was it because crying did so little good then?
+I couldn't express myself through tears, and I couldn't think clearly; crying only made people misunderstand me more.
+Yet in the years since, being able to cry would have done much good for helping people understand when I was miserable!
+It would have impaired my tendency to try to like stuff I can't avoid.

+Tears and the regenerative hedonic threshold...
+Oh!
+They contradict.
+I can't "like the struggle" on stuff that makes me cry.

+I wish I could find the balance.
+Regenerative hedonic threshold is a nice trait, but crying is also necessary.
+I want to be an emotionally complete person.
+I would've been better-served retaining the inclination to cry, while improving my ability to accurately express myself while crying, than to stop crying.

+Not that I had such an option.
+I never refused myself permission to cry.
+People talk about how men don't "let" themselves cry...
+Nah.
+It was never like that.
+I don't consider myself masculine, and I don't value strength in that sense.
+I don't remember being unwilling to cry.
+I just eventually stopped crying when I was very upset, and I think I've always wished that hadn't happened.

+---
 Back to [[day-post-archive]]